skillitzimberg/star-wars-api/PLANNING.md

     - `character_row`? (name? idea?)
   - render these components together to display the table

+### API

+- Create an API service with Axios
+  - Set base URL
+  - create getPeople method
+- Use `useState` for characters & function to update characters state
+- Use `useEffect to make API call when the component mounts
+- Display all results in table

+### Styling

 ### TEST CASE PSEUDO CODE

 1. When a USER visits the page